 John and Dyan Smith Professorship of Management and Family Business

-Margarita Tsoutsoura is the John and Dyan Smith Professor Management and Family Business at the Samuel Curtis Johnson Graduate School of Management.
+Margarita Tsoutsoura is the John and Dyan Smith Professor of Management and Family Business at the Samuel Curtis Johnson Graduate School of Management.
 Most recently, Tsoutsoura was associate professor of finance at the Booth School of Business, University of Chicago.